Mariner07/DashboardProject2/README.md

 ```

-Here is the [link](https://share.streamlit.io/mariner07/dashboardproject2/main/data1.py) to lunch the dashboard in the cloud.
+Here is the [link](https://share.streamlit.io/mariner07/dashboardproject2/main/data1.py) to launch the dashboard in the cloud.